ENCCS/julia-for-hpda/content/regression.rst

       It seems like the prediction gets really bad when the training fraction is below 0.2 but if we add more points we have enough training data to get a good predicition.

-.. todo:: Simple regression 3
+.. exercise:: Simple regression 3

    In the `Simple regression example`_, make your own synthetic data set and try it out in the script.
 The performance will depend a lot on the data and the model.